Where do the fishing nets come from in 7vs. Wild?

 Fishing nets at 7 vs. Wild: A curse for the environment

-To summarize: The fishing nets on the island of 7 vs. Wild are actually ghost nets that have washed ashore.
+To recap: The fishing nets on the island from 7 vs. Wild are actually ghost nets that have washed ashore.
 They are the deadliest plastic waste in our oceans and a huge threat to marine animals.
-Every year, up to 1 million tons of these former fishing nets end up in our oceans.
-Even though they are a blessing for the participants of 7 vs. Wild as upcycled material, they are a curse for the environment.
+Up to 1 million tons of these former fishing nets end up in our seas every year.
+While they are a blessing for the participants of 7 vs. Wild as upcycled material, they are a curse for the environment.
 But with BRACENET and Fritz Meinecke you can help stop the ghost nets!